jasonsbeer/AmigaPCI/TechnicalManual.md

 This section relates to direct memory access (DMA) against onboard AmigaPCI address spaces.
 Only the memory space PCI command is allowed.
 When a PCI device requests the bus, the bus arbiter will grant access to the bus, as described in section [2.5 Bus Mastering](#2.5-bus-mastering).
 The onboard system being addressed must alert the Local PCI Bridge it is responding to the current cycle by asserting the **_DMASEL** signal.
 The **_DMASEL** signal may be connected to multiple onboard devices.
 Thus, **_DMASEL** should be a sustained tristate signal, being driven by only one device at a time, and driving it high for at least one BCLK before allowing it to float.
 Notifying the Local PCI Bridge in such a way allows the Local PCI Bridge to properly drive the DMA cycle against devices on the MC68040 bus.
 Negation of **_DMASEL** during DMA cycles implies the cycle is among PCI devices on the PCI bus.
 The **_DMASEL** signal should be pulled up to the appropriate positive voltage with a 10k ohm resistor on the AmigaPCI main board.

-During DMA cycles, the cycle is driven by the initiating PCI device.
+During DMA cycles, the cycle is directed by the initiating PCI device.
 The Local PCI Bridge is responsible for driving MC68040 compatable signals on the MC68040 bus.
 These signals are **_TS**, **_TIP**, **R_W**, **TT0**, **TT1**, **SIZ0**, **SIZ1**, **A[31..0]**, and **D[0.31]** (write cycle only).
 When not actively driving a DMA cycle on the MC68040 bus, these signals must be held in a high impedence state.
 The Local PCI Bridge must respond to the assertion of **_TA** in order to recognize when data is placed on **D[0.31]** for read cycles, or when data has been latched by the target device for write cycles.
+Unless actively driving a DMA cycle against AmigaPCI resources, **AD[31..0]**, **_TRDY**, **_DEVSEL** must be held in a high impedence state by the Local PCI Bridge during DMA cycles.

+#### 2.7.1 Transfer Type

 The Local PCI Bridge will assert **TT0** and **TT1**, as required, in response to a normal or burst transfer request from the PCI initiating device.
-The assertion of transfer type (**TT0** and **TT1**) is determined by whether **_FRAME** is held asserted for more than a single PCI clock cycle.
+The assertion of transfer type (**TT0** and **TT1**) is determined by whether **_FRAME** is held asserted after the address phase of the current cycle.
 If **_FRAME** is negated on the first rising PCI clock edge after the address phase, this is a normal cycle.
 If **_FRAME** is held asserted on the first rising PCI clock edge after the address phase, this is a burst cycle.
-Unless actively driving signals in response to data from the AmigaPCI, the **AD bus**, **_TRDY**, **_DEVSEL** must be held in a high impedence state during DMA cycles.
+This means the Local PCI Bridge cannot set **TT0** and **TT1** until the first falling BCLK edge after the first rising PCLK edge after the cycle address phase.
+Beginning a data transfer cycle after transfer type is determined will delay the start of the cycle at least one BCLK.
+It is recommended DMA target devices be designed in a way to support late asserted **TT0** and **TT1**.
+It is up to the system designer to determine the best method for their use case.
+The timings presented here assume late asserted **TT0** and **TT1**.

+#### 2.7.2 Bus Synchronization

-In regards to wait states, we must consider that the PCI bus clock and the MC68040 bus clocks are asynchronous.
-If not handled correctly, this can lead to a condition where the devices become out of sync, which will lead transfer errors.
-It is expected that target devices on the AmigaPCI will never insert wait states.
-While the PCI device may rarely, if ever, insert wait states, we must consider this possiblity as wait states are defined in the PCI specifications for all cycle types.
-Due to the asynchronous nature of the two bus clocks, great care must be taken to ensure the devices involved in the transaction remain in sync for the entire transaction.
-This can be easily addressed via the use of latches during read cycles.
-However, this becomes more difficult to accomodate during write cycles.
+It must be considered that the PCI bus clock and the MC68040 bus clocks are asynchronous.
+If not handled correctly, this can lead to a condition where the devices become out of sync, which will lead to data transfer errors.
+It is expected target devices on the AmigaPCI will never assert wait states.
+While PCI initiator devices may rarely insert wait states, we must consider this possiblity as wait states are defined in the PCI specification for all cycle types.
+The asynchronous nature of the two bus blocks can be addressed via the use of data latches for both read and write cycles.
+Moving data from the fast (BCLK) to the slow (PCICLK) domain is easier to implement, as the target device can supply the data at a faster rate than it is consumed by the PCI initiator device.
+However, moving data from the slow domain (PCICLK) to the fast domain (BCLK) during write cycles is more prone to losing sync.
+Because of this, the DMA target device must recognize and insert wait states during DMA write cycles.
+These waits resulting from the asynchronous nature of the two buses or inserted by the PCI device when negating **_IRDY**.

 For example, **CLKEN** (clock enabled ) may be used by an SDRAM controller to halt the SDRAM device during an active cycle.
-This allows us to account for waits inserted by the PCI device.
-Unfortunately, the **CLKEN** signal affects the action one rising clock edge after the rising clock edge **CLKEN** is latched.
-This means we must understand the condition of **_IRDY** at least one MC68040 bus clock ahead of where the data would actually be latched.
-This can result in slower cycles in which a wait inserted by the initiator (PCI) device results in a larger relative effect on the MC68040 bus, where we must wait for the signals get back in sync for the cycle to continue.
+The **CLKEN** signal affects the action one rising clock edge after the rising clock edge **CLKEN** is latched.
+We must understand two things: 1) the condition of **_IRDY** and 2) the data to be transfered at least one MC68040 bus clock ahead of where the data will be latched.
+If the data *DATAn+1* is undefined or **_IRDY** is negated when data *DATAn* is placed on the bus, we must also negate **CLKEN** at this time to stop the SDRAM device until such time as *DATAn+1* is defined and **_IRDY** is asserted.

-#### 2.7.1 PCI Fast RAM DMA Normal Mode Cycles
+#### 2.7.3 PCI Fast RAM DMA Normal Mode Cycles

 A normal mode transfer is capable of moving byte, word, or long word data.
 The data size to be transfered is determined from **AD(1..0)** and PCI command driven on **C/BE[3..0]** during the address phase.
 That information is used to drive the correct cycle type on the MC68040 bus during the data transfer.

+**NOTE:** The example timings under section 2.7.1 assume the DMA target device is an SDRAM device with burst mode = 4 and CAS latency = 2.

-##### 2.7.1.1 PCI Fast RAM DMA Normal Read Cycle
+##### 2.7.3.1 PCI Fast RAM DMA Normal Read Cycle

 1. The initiating PCI device requests the bus by asserting **_REQx** (where x is the slot designation) on the falling edge of PCI clock.
 2. When the bus is available to the PCI device, the arbiter asserts **_BB** on the next falling edge of BCLK and asserts **_GNTx** on the next falling edge of PCI clock.